 Prep Your House for Guests by Clearing a Shelf or a Countertop

-Clear a single shelf, table, or countertop off in the room that your guests will be sleeping in.
+Clear a single shelf, table, or countertop in the room that your guests will be sleeping in.
 This will allow your guests a space to keep their suitcases and any personal items they are traveling with.

 If you have time, clearing closet space is also a good idea.

 Set Out Clean Towels and Washcloths

-Even if you just set them out on the counter in the bathroom or at the end of their bed, this will go far to make them feel welcome.
+Even if you just set them out on the counter in the bathroom or at the end of their bed, this will go far toward making them feel welcome.

 Light Some Candles

 Have you ever heard real estate agents suggest baking cookies when preparing to show a home?

 This is because a pleasant smell in a home can make all the difference and make it seem more welcoming.

 Tip: Fresh flowers are also a great way to make the house smell good and welcome guests.

 Light Up the Fireplace